rylanc/norby/README.md

 ## What's missing

 norby is currently in an early beta state.
 Check back for updates as features are implemented.
+Feel free to add issue for any bugs or missing features.

  - Windows support. node.js is built with Visual Studio while most Windows Ruby installers use [MinGW](http://www.mingw.org).
 It may work if you build Ruby with VS, but I haven't tried it yet.
  - Support for Ruby version 1.8.X
+ - Support for Ruby modules (as well as including/extending)
  - Support for Ruby hashes
  - Conversion of JS objects (that aren't wrapped Ruby objects)
- - Support for Ruby modules (as well as including/extending)
  - Support for Ruby structs
  - Support for Ruby class constants
  - Support for Ruby global variables